Louisiana FORTIFIED Roof Guide: Grant vs Insurance Discount vs Tax Credit

 |---|---|---|---|---|

-| LHFP Grant | Helps offset part of the upfront cost of a qualifying FORTIFIED Roof upgrade | Now, during the project process | Only when a funded lottery registration period is open | Can I get help paying for the roof? |
+| LHFP Grant | May help offset part of the upfront cost of a qualifying FORTIFIED Roof upgrade | Potentially during the project process | Only when a funded lottery registration period is open and the homeowner is selected | Can I get help paying for the roof? |

-| Insurance Discount | May reduce the hurricane portion of premium when the home has a qualifying FORTIFIED designation | Later, through insurance savings | Benchmark framework is official now, with insurer implementation required no later than January 1, 2027 | Will a FORTIFIED roof help my insurance costs? |
+| Insurance Discount | Applies to the hurricane portion of the premium when the home has a qualifying FORTIFIED designation and the insurer applies the proper credit | Later, through the insurance policy process | Official benchmark framework is published; required insurer implementation applies no later than January 1, 2027, for applicable new or renewed residential property policies issued on or after that date | Can a FORTIFIED roof help my insurance position? |

-| Tax Credit | Provides a nonrefundable Louisiana income tax credit for qualifying FORTIFIED roof expenses | Later, through the tax filing process | Yes, subject to rules, documentation, and annual cap limits | Can I recover some of the cost through state taxes? |
+| Tax Credit | Provides a nonrefundable Louisiana income tax credit for qualifying FORTIFIED roof expenses | Later, through the tax filing process | Yes, subject to rules, documentation, annual limits, and program requirements | Can I recover part of the cost through state taxes? |

-| Proposed Legislative Requirement | Would change roofing standards if enacted into law | Not a funding benefit | No, not as a current statewide homeowner rule | Could FORTIFIED become required later? |
+| Proposed Legislative Requirement | Could change roofing standards if enacted in final form | Not a funding benefit | No, not as a current homeowner incentive or automatic benefit | Could FORTIFIED become a broader requirement later? |

 What Applies Now vs Later